Useful Home Resources I Never Knew Existed (and Learned About from Other Chronic Illness Blogs)

 5. Bibs & Bobs, and the Importance of Organisation

-If you take lots of medications every day, you’d know the value of organisation.
+If you take lots of medications every day, then you'd know the value of organisation.
 I use these stackable holders I bought from Daiso to separate my morning and night medications.
-This helps to reduce the mental load of differentiation, every time I need to refill my pill boxes, which is a lifelong task.
+This helps to reduce the mental load of differentiation each time I need to refill my pill boxes, which is a lifelong task.
 Ikea also sells these large compartment storage boxes that are great for keeping my wardrobe and yet more medications organised.

 Apart from the comfort a nice and neat home brings, keeping things in their proper places is vital for those who suffer from brain fog.
 In cases of an emergency, caregivers or acquaintances can locate and retrieve important items for you quickly as well.